Cyrus Dallin Art Museum: Museum

 The museum is a joint venture of the Cyrus E. Dallin Art Museum, Inc. (an independent nonprofit organization) and the Town of Arlington.
-In the 1982, the Arlington Arts Council received a $720 grant from State Lottery funds, which were applied to a historic marker for the Robbins Memorial Flagstaff that includes five sculptures by Cyrus Dallin.
+In 1982, the Arlington Arts Council received a $720 grant from State Lottery funds, which were applied to a historic marker for the Robbins Memorial Flagstaff that includes five sculptures by Cyrus Dallin.

 In 1984, growing awareness of Dallin fostered the formation of a committee to survey the town buildings to find and catalog Dallin's works throughout Arlington.
-This project led to the discovery of 24 works, many of which were in need of care.
-In 1985, following the recommendation of the committee, Arlington Town Meeting established the Cyrus Dallin Art Museum.
+This project led to the discovery of 24 works, many of which needed care.
+In 1985, following the recommendation of the committee, the Arlington Town Meeting established the Cyrus Dallin Art Museum.
 The stated mission of the museum was to collect, preserve, and exhibit the work of Cyrus Dallin.
 The following year, the Board of Selectmen appointed a volunteer board of trustees to operate the museum.
 A fundraising effort begun in 1988 raised $35,000 toward a restoration program.

 The collection did not have a home until 1998, when the town acquired the historic Jefferson Cutter House and made the property available for use as the Cyrus Dallin Art Museum.
-In October 1998, founders James McGough, Geri Tremblay, David Formanex, Richard Bowler, Ann Bowler, and others celebrated the opening of the Museum's first two exhibition galleries in the Jefferson Cutter house.
+In October 1998, founders James McGough, Geri Tremblay, David Formanex, Richard Bowler, Ann Bowler, and others celebrated the opening of the museum's first two exhibition galleries in the Jefferson Cutter house.
 In 2000, the nonprofit Cyrus E. Dallin Art Museum Inc. was established to serve as the fundraising and fiduciary arm of the museum.
-Two additional galleries were added, in 2001 and in 2004.
+Two additional galleries were added, in 2001 and 2004.